 Causes of Alzheimer's Disease

 Scientists believe that a combination of genetic, lifestyle, and environmental factors influence when Alzheimer’s disease begins and how it progresses.
-Damage to the brain likely starts a decade or more before symptoms first appear.

 In Alzheimer's disease, damage to the brain likely starts a decade or more before memory and other cognitive problems appear.
 Learn about the toxic changes occurring in the Alzheimer's brain.